alexclaydon/tinybox/etl/README.md

 `pip install dagster dagit --find-links=https://github.com/dagster-io/build-grpcio/wiki/Wheels`

-Then install other dependencies:
+Then install any module-specific Python dependencies (these will change over time as you write new Dagster modules to handle different pipelines):

 `pip install -r requirements.txt`

-If using VS Code, hit Cmd + P and select your new venv with `Python: Select Interpreter`.

-Also for VS Code, you'll need ensure that the following environment variable (included in `.envrc.sample`) is set to prevent `malloc` errors on launching the server: `MallocNanoZone=1`.

-Ensure you are in the project root directory (`etl`).
-For each Dagster module (at present, there's only one - `general`), pip install it in development mode with: `pip install -e <module_name>`.
-Every new module added to the project this way needs to also be added to the `[tool.dagster]` section of `pyproject.toml` in the project root.
-All modules can then be run together.
+Ensure you are in the project root directory (`etl`) then `pip install -e .`.
+As the `etl` project uses a Python [`src-layout`](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/), it will automatically locate and install all Dagster (Python) modules under the `src` subdirectory in development mode.

+Note that every new module installed in this manner also needs to also be added (module name only, not relative path) to the `[tool.dagster]` section of `pyproject.toml` in the project root.
+This allows Dagster find and run all modules at once.

 You can now run all modules and the scheduling daemon from the project root directory (`etl`) using `dagster dev`.

+### VS Code setup

+Hit Cmd + P and select your new venv with `Python: Select Interpreter`.

+You'll also need to ensure that the following environment variable (included in `.envrc.sample`) is set to prevent `malloc` errors on launch: `MallocNanoZone=1`.

 ### Structuring more complicated projects